 , you have a slider that represents a decision or policy that you as a leader make.
 The decision of the policy hooks into the ruleset which can change almost anything in the entire ruleset.

-Updated by Alexandro Ignatiev about 3 years ago
+Updated by Alexandro Ignatiev over 3 years ago

 See Feature #859061.
 Probably, there is going to be a single mechanism for policy-defined counters and all other ones.
 We already have a way to enable or disable modifying a slider by requirements (disabled slider returns to the default value).